 Oversized and high-priced commercial appliances — did we ever fire up six burners at once? — are yielding to family-sized, mid-range models that recover at least one cabinet for storage.

-Since the entire family now helps prepare dinner (in your dreams), double prep sinks have evolved into dual-prep islands with lots of counter space and pull-out drawers.
+Since the entire family now helps prepare dinner, double prep sinks have evolved into dual-prep islands with lots of counter space and pull-out drawers.

 Trend #5: Energy Diets